lishtea/binar-citibike-nyc/README.md

 We also put that the furthest trip made in the year is over 8 km while the average trip people made is around 1,8 km.

+With the number of bike used increased every year, we can safely assume that so far in until 2016, the citibike business is thriving.
+More people used bike every year.
+From average trip duration per month in the year 2015 to 2016, we can see there are ups and downs.
+Especially in October to March, there are less people using the bike probably due the weather since it's winter and too cold to bike.
+The same can be said on June where the number also decreased, probably due weather.
+It is possible in June they had common rain, or even storm which made them impossible to ride.

 - Top Start Station & Used Bike
 ![image](images/2.jpg)

 - Favorite Biking Day
 ![image](images/3.jpg)
+We can see from the chart, that user most likely biking on Wednesday or Thursday over the weekends.
+This probably because more user having other events or even just staying at home resting on weekends.
+This means that citibike needs to prepare for a lot of bike stock ready to use during the time.

 - Customer Segmentation
 ![image](images/4.jpg)